Mansehra District: Ethnic groups

+Gujar is the largest ethnic group of the Mansehra district, forming a simple majority.
+Other main ethnic groups of Mansehra include Kohistani, Tanoli, Awan, Syed, and Swati.
+A few other minor ethnic groups also inhabit Mansehra, including Dhund, Mughal, Qureshi, Akhun Khel, Turk, and Pashtun tribes (Mandokhel, Yousafzai, Utmanzai, Nusratkhel, Hassanzai).

 Languages

+Main languages

+Four main languages, Hindko, Pashto, Kohistani, and Urdu spoken in the district.
 At the time of the 2023 census, 66.22% of the population spoke Hindko, 17.97% Pashto, 2.51% Kohistani and 1.16% Urdu as their first language.

+Other languages

+Other minor languages are spoken by 12.14%.
+These languages include Gujari, Mankiyali and a few others.
 Many of these, especially in the upper Kaghan Valley, are speakers of the Kohistani dialects.
 There are also speakers of the widely dispersed Gujari language, particularly in the Kaghan Valley.
-The local variety is intermediate between the eastern dialects of Gujari (spoken in Azad Kashmir) and the western group (from Chitral, Swat and Gilgit).
+The local variety is intermediate between the eastern dialects of Gujari (spoken in Azad Kashmir) and the western group (spoken in Chitral, Swat and Gilgit).
 There is also a small community in the village of Dana in Oghi Tehsil who speak the endangered Mankiyali language.